skybert/skybert-net/src/craftsmanship/unicode.md

 To get you off to a good start, I'll mention that [Unicode is a character set and UTF-8 is one of several encodings for it](http://skybert.net/talks/charset-and-encoding/).
-For all practical use cases, UTF-8 is the best Unicode encoding and the one you shold use throughout your stack.
+For all practical use cases, **UTF-8 is the best Unicode encoding and the one you shold use throughout your stack**.

 I highly recommend reading the
 [UTF-8 and Unicode FAQ for Unix/Linux](http://www.cl.cam.ac.uk/~mgk25/unicode.html)